Knowing Australian Etiquette helps you develop relationships among Aussie people while in Australia.

 -Hugging and kissing strangers is not acceptable.

 -You should follow a proper dress code.
-A business suit or some smart dress is preferred.
+A business suit or some intelligent dress is preferred.

 You shouldn’t wear a T-shirt under the jacket to work.

--Speak up even if you have different opinions than your boss.
+-Speak up even if you have opinions different from your boss’s.

 -Make your business conversation meaningful